opsmatters/newrelic-command/README.md

 [![Javadocs](http://javadoc.io/badge/com.opsmatters/newrelic-command.svg)](http://javadoc.io/doc/com.opsmatters/newrelic-command)

 Java library that allows New Relic Monitoring and Alerting configuration operations to be executed from a command line.
-The library includes over 60 operations covering Alerts, Applications, Deployments and Monitors.
+The library includes over 90 operations covering Alerts, Applications, Key Transactions, Deployments, Servers, Plugins, Monitors and Labels.
 It provides a set of tools to simplify or automate the configuration of New Relic Monitoring and Alerting.

 ## Examples